WeilabMSU/PMH_Bio/README.md

 ## Model Architecture

-Schematic illustration of the overall PMH-based knot data analysis (KDA) platform is shown below.
+Schematic illustration of the overall PMH-based knot data analysis (KDA) platform is shown in below.

 ![Model Architecture](figures/PMH-concept.png)

-Further details are provided in the [paper](https://github.com/WeilabMSU/PMH_Bio), offering context and additional information about the architecture and its components.
+Further explain the details in the [paper](https://github.com/WeilabMSU/PMH_Bio), providing context and additional information about the architecture and its components.

 ---